sofianedjerbi/SolutionsArchitectAssociateNotes/docs/Analytics.md

 **It still requires data to be loaded inside.**
 You can load logs, analyze in real time.

 *DynamoDB -> DynamoDB Stream -> Lambda -> OpenSearch*
 *Then we can query data in OpenSearch and load the full data with DynamoDB*

 ## EMR Precisions

 Create clusters of **hundreds of EC2 instances**. *(Spark, HBase, Presto...)*
-Master node, core node and task node.
+Master/Primary node, core node and task node.
+Task nodes aren't required to be persistent.
-On-demand and reserved offers.
-You can use spot instances for task nodes.
+There are **on-demand and reserved offers**.
+You can use **spot instances for task nodes**.

 ## QuickSight Precisions